MALTA – GOZO

 The Visitors Centre revealed that 12000 years ago a land bridge stretched from Sicily to North Africa.
 When sealevels rose after the last ice age, this land bridge was submerged leaving its high points to form the islands of Gozo and Malta.
 Natural forces shaped a flat hilltop on which the Citadel was built.

-Our timing was spot-on and as we finished reading the neat collection of exhibits, we were able to walk straight into the English version of the video presentation (quite convenient timing since it rotates in 6 languages), which told the story of the Citadel in a dramatic 9 minute narrative with visuals that moved around all 4 walls of the small square room.
+Our timing was spot-on and as we finished reading the neat collection of exhibits, we were able to walk straight into the English version of the video presentation (quite serendipitous since it rotates in 6 languages), which told the story of the Citadel in a dramatic 9 minute narrative with visuals that flashed around all 4 walls of the small square room.

 We then wandered around the rest of the Citadel, enjoying spectacular views of all of Gozo and the sea surrounding it as well as the exhibits and ruins within the walls, postulating on what the various sections might have looked like and what functions they performed all those centuries ago when this was the civilisation of the island.
 And imagining the Napoleonic invasion – and predictable ensuing French concession.
 The poor Maltese and Gozitans have certainly had their fair share of pillage and plunder and it’s no wonder that Malti is such a mix of so many influences.